WillBorden/willborden.github.io/_projects/hermes.md

     Hermes flight computer, front and back.
 The board pictured flew on ARES' 2023 competition rocket, Deimos
 </div>

 I began designing flight computers as soon as I joined ARES, in my first few weeks of university.
 I scounged together some breakout boards I found lying around, and put together my first few iterations of my designs.
-I remember vividly conducting my first tests of these boards by standing in the middle of the University of Melbourne's South Lawn, and throwing the boards as high as I could in the air to test that the state logic was working well.
+I remember vividly conducting my first tests of these boards by standing in the middle of the University of Melbourne's South Lawn, and throwing the computers as high as I could in the air to test that the state logic was working well.

 Images of early computers.